The 2AM Test: Is Your Infrastructure Production-Ready?

 Question: "High compared to what?
 Why?
 What do I do?"

-Missing: Threshold rationale, historical context, action items
+Missing: threshold rationale, historical context, action items

-2. Documentation Drift
+Documentation Drift

-- Trust in docs drops to zero
+On-call finds docs are wrong.
+Trust in docs drops to zero.

-3. Tribal Knowledge
+Tribal Knowledge

-"Ask Sarah, she knows that system"
+"Ask Sarah, she knows that system."

-- Or Sarah left the company
+Sarah is on vacation.
+Or Sarah left the company.

-4. Credential Chaos
+Credential Chaos

-"The password is in... somewhere"
+"The password is in... somewhere."

-5. Escalation Ambiguity
+Escalation Ambiguity

-- "Should I wake someone up?"
+"Should I wake someone up?"
+"Who owns this service?"

-- Paralysis or wrong escalation
+Paralysis or wrong escalation.

 The Cost